aerogear/offix/docs/ref-cache.md

 apolloClient.mutate(options);
 ```

+> NOTE: Cache helpers currently support only GraphQL Queries that return arrays.
+For example `getUsers():[User]`.
+When working with single objects returned by Queries we usually do not need use any helper as Query will be updated automatically on every update

 ## Subscription Helpers

 `offix-cache` provides a subscription cache update method helper which can generate the necessary options to be used with Apollo Client's `subscribeToMore` function.